-New Hampshire has enabled stakeholders and the general public to learn about the Reinsurance Program, the state's Section 1332 Waiver and this waiver extension request.
-NHHP posted the extension Letter of Intent (LOI) to seek a waiver extension on its website.6 As provided for in CMS's response to New Hampshire's LOI, New Hampshire utilized its Annual Post-Award Public Forum to enable public comment on the waiver extension.
+As required, NHHP posted the extension Letter of Intent on its website to inform members of the public of the state's intent to pursue a waiver extension.
+As provided for in CMS's response to New Hampshire's Letter of Intent to seek a waiver extension, New Hampshire utilized its Annual Post-Award Public Forum to enable public comment on the waiver extension.
 NHHP, jointly with NHID, provided public notice of the opportunity to comment on the application, as well as the public hearing on the application, on May 13, 2024.
 This notice was combined with notice of the Annual Public Forum and posted on both the NHHP and NHID websites.
 NHID also used its broad email distribution list, which includes stakeholders and members of the public across the state, to share the notice.
 Finally, NHHP and NHID issued notices and press releases to four major, local newspapers (the Concord Monitor, the Union Leader, the Keene Sentinel, and the Conway Daily Sun).
-All notices are provided in Appendix D.
+The notice is included in Appendix D.